SaherMuhamed/mac-changer-tool/README.md

 - This script is provided as-is without any warranty.
 Use it at your own risk.

 ### Updates
-`v 1.0.1 - 28/12/2023` adding ethtool command to fetch permanent MAC of network card
+`v1.0.1 - 28/12/2023` adding ethtool command to fetch permanent MAC of network card